jproj3cts/Manual-to-Motorized-Linear-Translation-Stage-Upgrade-Kit/README.md

 Next, stretch the heatshrink over both the linkage and the micrometer of the translation stage.
 Then heat with a heat gun or soldering iron.
 Make sure to hold the motor and micrometer level as it sets and take care not to melt the 3D printed parts.

+The heatshrink is suprisingly ridgid in the rotational direction and has no problem transmitting force to the micrometer, whilst being flexible in the x-y plane.
+As a result, the axis of rotation of the motor and micrometer can be displaced up to ~5mm without any negative effects, this is shown below.

 ### The Flexure Connection

 <img src="Media/1.jpg" width=50% height=50% alt = "Connection" title="Connection">